muxyz/website/proposal.md

 <div id="blurb">
 <h2>Conclusion</h2>
-Mu is a new community first app platform we're proposing, driven by messaging and  voice.
+Mu is a new community first app platform we're proposing.
 Our goal is to create an open alternative to existing platforms that is community driven and free from exploitation.
 </div>